chilcano/ghpages-holosec/_posts/2016-02-02-everything-generates-data-capturing-wifi-anonymous-traffic-raspberrypi-wso2-part-i.md

 After that, check if `wlan0` or `mon0` are running in `monitor` mode, if so, then you are ready to start Kismet.

-## II.- Install, configure and start Kismet
+## II.
+Install, configure and start Kismet

 **2.1) Installation of Kismet**